guettli/python-tips/README.md

 [pytest parametrize](https://docs.pytest.org/en/stable/parametrize.html) is handy.
 It helps you to write concise tests.

+## TestCase.setUp() should not be used

+This tip applies, if you have not switched to pytest fixtures yet.

+The method [TestCase.setUp()](https://docs.python.org/3/library/unittest.html#unittest.TestCase.setUp) gets called for **every** test of this TestCase.

+Avoid this method.
+It is very likely that you just waste time since things get done in this method which is not needed for every test of this TestCase.

+If possible, please switch to pytest fixtures.

 ## Directory/File Layout

 Concerning tests, I like this layout: